neuroinformatics-unit/gsoc/GSoC-2025/brainglobe: Update atlas packaging scripts to atlas API v2 (Swapnaneel Patra).md

 | Week 11    | Final refinements; complete any remaining tests; draft the final report and submission documentation.                              |
 | Week 12    | Finalize the project deliverables; ensure all documentation, tests, and code are up-to-date; prepare for final project submission and review. |

-I plan to dedicate around 20 hours per week throughout the program.
+I plan to dedicate approximately 30 hours per week throughout the program.

 - **Communication plan**